 Some people don’t ever talk about their careers, and most people don’t really reflect on their achievements.
 By taking a deep dive into this process, they get reacquainted with their careers and start actually owning it again.

-So beyond the documents, they have been through a process that has forced them to recall the good stuff, which actually increases their self-confidence.
+So, beyond the documents, they have been through a process that has forced them to recall the good stuff, which increases their self-confidence.

-We get a lot of this kind of feedback: “Wow, I’ve actually done a lot, haven’t I?”
+We often receive feedback like, “Wow, I’ve actually done a lot, haven’t I?”

 This, too, could happen to you.